PERFECT TIME FOR CHANGE

 Raw materials from animals rank as some of the most environmentally damaging, but few of the current alternatives meet necessary requirements for the fashion, automotive, and home goods industries.

 Materials derived from animals are some of the most environmentally destructive.
-Data from the Higg Materials Sustainability Index, a material scoring tool produced by the Sustainable Apparel Coalition, shows that bovine leather is the most environmentally destructive material and that silk and wool are in the top five most destructive.
+Data from the Higg Materials Sustainability Index, a material scoring tool produced by the Sustainable Apparel Coalition, shows that silk is the most environmentally destructive material, alpaca wool is second, and leather is third.
+Animal materials make up 4 of the 5 worst materials for the environment.

 Turning animal skin into leather requires significant energy, requires harmful chemicals, and releases substantial amounts of greenhouse gasses.
 As a co-product of meat, materials from animals share in the responsibility for the environmental hazards created by the meat industry as well.